Robot Calibration (Laser Tracker)

 c.Select save.
 A new RDK file will be generated (RoboDK station file).

-We can recover the station modifications anytime by opening the RDK file (double click the file on Windows).
+You can recover the station modifications anytime by opening the RDK file (double click the file).

-It is important to double check the following details:
+Summarizing, it is important to double check the following points:

 2.The Measurements reference frame directly depends on the robot base.

-For now, we can use an estimate of this reference frame.
+For now, you can use an estimate of this reference frame.

-3.The Tracker reference directly depends on the Measurements reference.
+3.The Tracker reference should be directly attached to the Measurements reference.
 The tracker reference must be an approximate position of the laser tracker with respect to the measurements reference.
+The Base setup will properly adjust the tracker location.

-5.If we want to automatically check for collisions we must use the name tag “collision” in every object that we want to use to check collisions.
+5.If you want to automatically check for collisions, you should use the name tag “collision” in every object that you want to use to check collisions.
 It is recommended to use a tool around 25% bigger than the calibrated tool for collision checking to safely avoid collisions.

 There are four sets of measurements that are required to successfully accomplish robot calibration: